matwilso/generative_models/README.md

 - [Wavenet] Trained to generate pixels one at a time
 - [PixelCNN (original)]
 - [PixelCNN (gated/improved)]
-- [TransformerCNN] Uses a transformer architecture where the individual pixels are considered tokens (28x28=784 of them for MNIST).
+- [TransformerCNN] Like a PixelCNN, but uses a transformer architecture where the individual pixels are as considered tokens (28x28=784 of them for MNIST).

 ## Variational Autoencoders (VAES)